There’s seemingly no end to what you can test in your marketing — conversion rates, offer placements, and even which titles perform better.

 |You can test more than two variables at the same time.||Is a more advanced and involved testing process.|

 |Results are significant because multivariate testing requires considerable website traffic.|

 |You can extrapolate results because multiple variables are being tested, and you have significant data points.|

 While an A/B test might show audiences two different website formats or designs, multivariate might show differences such as different wording or fonts on a call-to-action to see which button gets clicked more.

 This is a tricky concept, and a visual usually helps clarify complicated ideas.
 The image below is an example of a multivariate test.

-Just remember that for multivariate and A/B tests to give meaningful results, it's not enough to have site traffic overall — the pages you’re testing also need to receive substantial traffic!
-So make sure you select pages that people can find and regularly visit so your test yields some data to analyze.
+Remember that for multivariate and A/B tests to give meaningful results, it's not enough to have site traffic overall — the pages you’re testing also need to receive substantial traffic.
+So, make sure you select pages that people can find and regularly visit so your test yields enough data to analyze.